benbridle/pikpok-code-sample/README.md

 To install all required python packages into the virtual environment, run:
 ```
 . venv/bin/activate
+pip3 install wheel
 pip3 install -r requirements.txt
 ```

+(Note: `wheel` must be manually installed before installing the rest of the requirements in order to prevent installation errors with `mysqlclient`)

-Before the server is first run, the MySQL database and user need to be created by running:
+Before the server is first run, the MySQL database, tables, and user need to be created by running:
 ```
-sudo mysql -N < scripts/create_user_and_database.sql
+./initialise_database
 ```

 ## Usage
 To begin serving the application, run: